Cloudstek/php-laff/README.md

 # Largest Area Fit First (LAFF) 3D box packing algorithm class for PHP #

-Version 1.0

-by Maarten de Boer

-With special thanks to:
-- Erik de Boer

 ## Introduction ##

 This PHP class helps to solve the so called "3D packing problem" often seen when packing containers with boxes (eg. for a webshop).
 It calculates the approximate minimum container size needed to fit the boxes and also gives additional information like on which level they are packed.